Jean Manga Onguéné

-Jean Manga Onguéné (born 12 June 1946) is a former Cameroonian footballer who played as centre-forward.
+Jean Manga Onguéné (born 12 June 1946) is a Cameroonian former footballer who played as Centre-forward.
 He is the 1980 African Footballer of the Year.

 Club career

-He spent his whole career at Canon Yaoundé in Cameroon.
+Manga Onguéné spent his whole career at Canon Yaoundé in Cameroon.

 International career

-Manga Onguéné made several appearances for the senior Cameroon national football team, including in two Africa Cup of Nations in 1970 and 1972.
+Manga Onguéné made several appearances for the senior Cameroon national team, including in two Africa Cup of Nations in 1970 and 1972.
 Also in four FIFA World Cup qualifying matches.

 In 2006, he was selected by CAF as one of the best 200 African football players of the last 50 years.